mcgill-csus/mcgill-csus-docs/constitution/body.md

 The Vice-President Communications monitors interactions between CSUS and its constituency.
 This includes controlling the CSUS Facebook account, its listserv, its Twitter, and any other methods of communication that will ensure the student body knows CSUS activity and can provide easy feedback.

+## Representatives on CSUS

+The suggested representatives include those for U1 students, the games society, the help desk, arts students, and science students.

 ## Meetings of the Executive Council